jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

 For example, if you have files named `ca.crt`, `keycloakdb-pgbouncer.key`, and `keycloakdb-pgbouncer.crt` stored on your local machine, you could run the following command:

 ```
-kubectl create secret generic -n postgres-operator keycloakdb-pgbouncer.tls \
+kubectl create secret generic -n ivory-operator keycloakdb-pgbouncer.tls \
   --from-file=ca.crt=ca.crt \
   --from-file=tls.key=keycloakdb-pgbouncer.key \
   --from-file=tls.crt=keycloakdb-pgbouncer.crt
 ```

-You can specify the custom TLS Secret in the `spec.proxy.pgBouncer.customTLSSecret.name` field in your `postgrescluster.postgres-operator.crunchydata.com` custom resource, e.g.:
+You can specify the custom TLS Secret in the `spec.proxy.pgBouncer.customTLSSecret.name` field in your `postgrescluster.ivory-operator.crunchydata.com` custom resource, e.g.:

 ```
 spec: